svyzz/learning-VBScript/README.md

 Details, Installation and Usage
 ======================
+* ***Idle*** - toggles NUMLOCK on and off to prevent your Windows machine from locking up when left idle.
+In its purest essence, it's a poor man's Caffeine.

 * ***The Fastest Click*** - is a game that tracks how fast you can click on two MsgBox buttons in succession.
 It turned out to be incredibly successful during a short trialing period amongst my colleagues and subsequently led to people cheating their way to high scores.
 Please read the source for more details!

 * ***Live Scores*** was created to parse the 'Live Scores' RSS feed from CricInfo and search for a cricket match presently running that you happen to be interested in.
 With caps on bandwidth and me not wanting to open a content rich/heavy page, this serves me really well and live scores are a click away!